wttocs/BE-NC-News/README.md

 ```

-You can run this script by using:
+You can run this script by entering the following command which will initialise and seed the database

 ```